CCupido24/Intro-to-HTML-CSS/README.md

   or complex application interfaces.
 ARIA Roles provide the necessary tools to make a site accessible to everyone, making it a valuable resource for those working with semantic HTML or complex application interfaces.

+  Week 1 Unit 4: HTML Navigation and Linking
+  HTML Links
+- Web links have become an integral part of our daily lives, with links appearing in various online forms such as navigation bars, menus, and article titles.
+The concept of linking dates back to the 1980s when computer innovators focused on hypertext, hypermedia, and hyperlinks.
+This obsession persisted for over 20 years, leading to the birth of the web.
+Creating a link is a simple process that has profoundly impacted computing, information sharing, and the modern world.
+- To create a link, we use the A element \(anchor) and add an href attribute with a URL enclosed in quotes.
+This URL represents the link's destination.
+The term href stands for Hypertext Reference, a nerdy phrase from the past.
+Between the opening and closing A tags, we can place text or images to make them clickable.
+- Links can be inline or wrapped around images or complex elements like teaser cards.
+Absolute URLs, which point to a precise location on the web, are more versatile than simple HTTPS://example.com.
+These URLs must include the HTTP or HTTPS part, which defines the rules for communication on the web and is crucial for linking.
+- The "S" in HTTPS stands for Secure, and experts recommend using HTTPS for enhanced security.
+When typing example.com in a modern browser, it automatically adds the HTTPS:// part.
+As developers or content creators, we need to include these links ourselves, as this protocol was one of the most significant inventions when the web was created.

+HTML URL Pathways
+- In web development, creating well-structured and elegant URLs for web pages is an art that requires careful consideration of how your URLs impact the user experience and search engine results.
+Absolute URLs are only one option when linking to something within the same site and domain as the page containing the link.
+When working on a local copy of the site on your computer, adding a menu bar, and later on, there will be copies of the site on different servers with different URLs for testing and review purposes.
+- To form a relative URL, you need to understand how files are organized.
+For example, if you want to link to a blog post from March 9th, instruct the browser to look inside the folder called "blog" and locate the folder named "March-9.html."
+Filenames come with extensions like.html,.jpg,.css,.js, while folder names simply have names like "blog" or "people" without any extension.
+The slashes in a URL indicate that we should look deeper into the file structure or go one level down.
+To create a relative URL, omit the domain name but include the initial slash at the beginning.
+This tells the browser to start from the root level of the file structure, which is the outermost top level.
+Alternatively, we can write the path to be relative to the file where the link is written.
+- For example, if you want to include a link in your CSS file that points to the logo.gif file, you can write the URL: /images/logo.gif or../images/logo.gif.
+The first version, /images/logo.gif, creates a URL that is relative to the root level, meaning the browser will start looking for the file from the root of the website.
+The second version,../images/logo.gif, creates a URL that is relative to the location of the file where the link is written.
+- Creating well-structured and elegant URLs for web pages is an art that requires careful crafting, just like creating any other content.
+Using relative URLs can be extremely helpful, especially when working on a project that moves from server to server.

+Navigation
+- To create a main menu bar for a website, wrap each link with the correct URL in an element with the correct URL, enclosed in an "li" element, wrapped in an "ul" element, and enclosed in a "nav" element to indicate the site's navigation.
+Apply CSS styling to give the menu a visual appearance, as it should be visible to screen readers and assistive devices.
+Assign the role "navigation" to the "nav" element and include an "aria label" for a descriptive label.
+- Another type of menu is a breadcrumb trail, wrapped in an ordered list ("ol"), but without assigning the role "navigation" to this menu.
+Instead, add an "aria label" of "breadcrumb" to provide context when read aloud.
+- Shift focus to links found in the footer of a page, which are not part of the site's navigation.
+Mark each link as a link itself and wrap them in a "footer" element, a straightforward representation of two phrases linking to additional content.
+- Combining HTML elements to layer semantic meaning into content can lead to the right choices for projects.
+There is no one-size-fits-all approach, as it depends on the specific circumstances and how certain elements should be rendered.